droe/hopper-scripts/README.md

     clipboard, in yara syntax, with assembly code in comments
 -   **File Offset Here** - add a prefix comment with the file offset at the current cursor position
+-   **Fix Imports By Ordinal** - rename labels of imported functions by ordinal to their actual names

 ## Support